HalaCyber/cybersecurity-learning-journey/03-TryHackMe/01-Pre-Security/03-How-The-Web-Works.md

 | CNAME | Domain → Another Domain |
 | MX | Email Server |
 | TXT | Text, Verification, and Security Information |

+## What Happens When You Make a DNS Request?

+When a user requests a domain name, the computer first checks its local cache to see if the address has been looked up recently.

+If the record is not found locally, the request is sent to a **Recursive DNS Server**, which also checks its own cache for a stored result.

+If no cached result exists, the Recursive Server begins a DNS lookup process:

+1. **Root Server**
+   - Directs the request to the correct Top-Level Domain (TLD) server.

+2. **TLD Server**
+   - Identifies the authoritative server responsible for the requested domain.

+3. **Authoritative Server**
+   - Stores the DNS records for the domain and returns the requested record (such as an IP address).

+The result is then sent back to the Recursive Server, cached for future requests, and finally returned to the client.

+### Time To Live (TTL)

+DNS records contain a TTL (Time To Live) value, measured in seconds.

+TTL determines how long a DNS response should remain cached before a new lookup is required.

+Caching improves performance by reducing the number of DNS requests needed for frequently visited websites.

+### DNS Lookup Flow

+Client
+→ Local Cache
+→ Recursive DNS Server
+→ Root Server
+→ TLD Server
+→ Authoritative Server
+→ DNS Record Response
+→ Client

+### Key Takeaway

+DNS uses a hierarchical lookup process to find the correct record for a domain.
+Caching and TTL help speed up future requests and reduce unnecessary traffic.